chaelin0722/chaelin0722/README.md

 🌱 I am interested in solving the problem of making predictions based on a limited number of samples

-🌱 I am studying FER(Facial Expression Recognition) and GAN(Generative Adversarial Networks)
+🌱 I am studying FER(Facial Expression Recognition) and Few-shot learning

 <br>